 - Not Enough Hot Water

 If you’re getting nothing at all or very little hot water, there may be a concern with the pilot light.
-If you’re not confident how to service the pilot light, contact our technicians at 613-707-2421.
+If you’re not confident how to service the pilot light, contact our technicians at 613-707-2421 in Belleville.
 While some landlords can restart the pilot light without assistance, it can be risky if you’re unsure of the process.

 If you detect natural gas, don’t make an effort to restart the pilot light.
 Contact your city’s gas company immediately.